Garhwali people: Language

 The Garhwali language (गढ़वळि भाख/भासा) is primarily spoken by the Garhwali people of the north-western Garhwal Division from the northern Indian state of Uttarakhand in the Indian Himalayas.
 The Garhwali language is classified as a Central Pahari language belonging to the Northern Zone of Indo-Aryan languages.
-Garhwali is one of the 325 recognised languages of India which is spoken by over 2,267,314 people such as Tehri Garhwal, Pauri Garhwal, Uttarkashi, Chamoli, Dehradun, Haridwar and Rudraprayag districts of Uttarakhand.
+Garhwali is one of the 325 recognised languages of India which is spoken by over 2,267,314 people such as in districts of Tehri Garhwal, Pauri Garhwal (except Kotdwar), Uttarkashi (except Bangan, Ravain and Parvat areas), Chamoli and Rudraprayag districts of Uttarakhand.

-The language has many regional dialects including: Srinagari, Tehri (Gangapariya), Badhani, Dessaulya, Lohbya, Majh-Kumaiya, Bhattiani, Nagpuriya, Rathi, Salani (Pauri), Ravai, Parvati, Jaunpuri, Gangadi (Uttarkashi), Chandpuri.
+The language has many regional dialects including: Srinagari, Tehri (Gangapariya), Badhani, Dessaulya, Lohbya, Majh-Kumaiya, Bhattiani, Nagpuriya, Rathi, Salani (Pauri), Gangadi (Uttarkashi), Chandpuri.
 Srinagari dialect is the literary standard, while Pauri is generally regarded as the prominent one.

 However, for a number of reasons, Garhwali is a rapidly shrinking language.
 The UNESCO Atlas of the World's Endangered Languages book authored by "Theo Baumann" has described Garhwali language one of the moribund languages that needs to be protected.